Subscribe: Subscribe to Tipnut.comEmail or Subscribe to Tipnut.com</a><a href=RSS Tipnut Subscribers

 • Contains the least amount of caffeine

-• This tea is handpicked in early spring, making it limited in quantity
+• This is handpicked in early spring, making it limited in quantity

-Each of the four types of teas are separated by leaf quality, region they were grown in, how it’s harvested and may be flavored with oils or herbal blends–each giving a different taste experience.
-That’s why you’ll find many different varieties of Green Tea, White Tea, Oolong and Black Tea.
-It’s quite an adventure to sample all the different teas available!
+Each of the four types are separated by leaf quality, region they were grown in, how it’s harvested and may be flavored with oils or herbal blends–each giving a different taste experience.
+That’s why you’ll find many different varieties of Green, White, Oolong and Black teas.
+It’s quite an adventure to sample all the different varieties available!

 • Is reported to dissolve and prevent cholesterol buildup (preventing heart disease)